Podcasts

 Dharmabytes Podcast

-Maitreyi's visit to the Mid Essex Buddhist Centre, talking about communicating through symbols, this time round through the hub of the wheel of life.
-Excerpted from the talk entitled Communicating Through Symbols: The Hub of the Wheel of Life given at Mid Essex Buddhist Centre, 2020. *** Help us keep FBA Podcasts free for everyone!
+The Buddha's time has come and his companion, Ananda, is completely grief-stricken for the teacher whom he loves so deeply.
+Vadanya shares the Buddha's gentle encouragement and public praise of his loyal companion in the moments before his Paranibbana.
+Excerpted from the talk entitled The Last Days of The Buddha given at Sheffield Buddhist Centre, 2008. *** Help us keep FBA Podcasts free for everyone!
 Donate now: https://freebuddhistaudio.com/donate Subscribe to our Dharmabytes podcast: Bite-sized clips – Buddhist inspiration three times a week.
 Apple Podcasts: https://podcasts.apple.com/us/podcast/dharmabytes-from-free-buddhist-audio/id416832097 Spotify: https://open.spotify.com/show/4UHPDj01UH6ptj8FObwBfB

 FBA Talks Podcast